Rivensa/SEP-CN/m/lou-si-ba-ken-ma-ku-si-marcus-ruth-barcan-roberta-ballarin.md

 ### Acknowledgments

-I corresponded with Ruth Barcan Marcus in 1999 and then 2006.
-During the 1998–99 academic year, Marcus attended some meetings of the UCLA weekly workshop in philosophy of language run by David Kaplan, Joseph Almog and Tony Martin.
+I corresponded with 露丝·巴肯·马库斯in 1999 and then 2006.
+During the 1998–99 academic year, 马库斯attended some meetings of the UCLA weekly workshop in philosophy of language run by David Kaplan, Joseph Almog and Tony Martin.
 She was kind enough to read some of my work and in March 1999 she sent me a generous and supportive hand-written letter of comments where she also expounded some of her views.
 In 2006 we corresponded by email about the Barcan formula and on that occasion she sent me copies of some of her correspondence with Quine, *inter alia*.
 Her last email to me ended with the self-standing sentence “Perhaps you might want to do that”.
 This I took to be an invitation to write about some of her work.

 I thank Graham Moore who has assisted me in the early stages of preparation of this entry.